 |Used for||Infections (in adults and children)|

-Amoxicillin is given to treat a bacterial infection.
-It is mainly prescribed for sinus and chest infections, urine infections, ear infections, and some dental infections.
-You may also be prescribed it to prevent an infection from occurring if you are at particular risk of getting an infection.
+Amoxicillin is used to to treat bacterial infections (not viral infections).
+Amoxicillin is mainly prescribed for different types of infection including; sinus and chest infections, urine infections, ear infections, and some dental infections.
+You may also be prescribed amoxicillin to prevent an infection from occurring if you are at particular risk of getting an infection.
 Amoxicillin is a penicillin antibiotic which treats infection by killing the germs (bacteria) responsible for the infection.
+Other types of antibiotics include cephalosporin antibiotics like Cefalexin®.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking amoxicillin it is important that your doctor knows: